South Otterington: Transport

 The East Coast Main Line passes to the east of the village.
 The former Otterington railway station, on Station Road, closed in 1958.

 The North Yorkshire County Council bus service 153 runs 3 times daily from Northallerton to Thirsk via Thornton-le-Moor, South Otterington, Sandhutton and Carlton Miniott.

 Education

-There was a school built in the village in 1856.
+A school was built in the village in 1856.
 A new building, South Otterington CE Primary School, was built in 1993 to accommodate an expansion in pupil numbers following the closure of the schools in nearby Newby Wiske and Thornton-le-Moor.
 It incorporates pre-school facilities.

 Religion

-The village church is dedicated to St Andrew.
-It is a Grade II Listed building that was rebuilt in 1846 on the site of an earlier Norman church.
+The village church, dedicated to St Andrew, is a Grade II Listed building built in 1847 by Anthony Salvin.
+It is on the site of an earlier Norman church.